Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: A glance at Bernoulli percolation

 \subsection{Coloring percolation clusters at random}

-In~\cite{Haggstrom}, Häggström introduced a percolation model on a graph $G$ called the {\it divide and color model}.
-This model introduces a random coloring of the vertices of $G$.
-Hereafter we will write {\it DaC}, for short.
-This model arises by first performing Bernoulli bond percolation with parameter $p$ on the graph $G$ (see Figure \ref{fig6}), and then assigning a random color, chosen according to a prescribed probability distribution on the finite set $[d]$, to each of the connected components, independently for different components, see Figure \ref{figdac}.
+In~\cite{Haggstrom}, Häggström introduced a percolation model on a graph $G$ called the {\it divide and color model} (hereafter abbreviated as \emph{DaC}).
+This model generates a random coloring of the vertices of $G$.
+It proceeds by first performing Bernoulli bond percolation with parameter $p$ on the graph $G$ (see Figure~\ref{fig6}) and then assigning a random color, chosen according to a prescribed probability distribution on the finite set $[d]$, to each percolation cluster.
+The coloring of different clusters is done independently (as illustrated in Figure~\ref{figdac}).

-In the following we introduce the model more precisely for the case of our interest, that is, when $G$ is a tree.
+In what follows, we introduce the model more precisely for the case of our interest, namely, when $G$ is a tree.